RDaniell/leaflet-storymap-morecustom/README.md

 http://racheldaniell.github.io/leaflet-storymap-custom/index.html

-This is a workshop tool based on a fork of the original by slead.github.io from https://github.com/JackDougherty/leaflet-storymap and uses [Handlebars template](http://handlebarsjs.com/) to configure the individual story elements.
+This is a workshop tool based on a fork of the original by slead.github.io from https://github.com/JackDougherty/leaflet-storymap and uses [Handlebars template](http://handlebarsjs.com/) to configure the individual story elements..

 ## Original Demo
 http://slead.github.io/leaflet-storymap/index.html